PaarthB/ZendeskChallenge/README.md

 - [`cobra`](https://github.com/spf13/cobra) was used for developing go based CLI , due to its conciseness, ease of testability and development speed.

 #### Searching through JSON
 1. For searching through JSON efficiently, `JSONPath` query language (similar to `XPath` for XML) was used.
 It is quite efficient, and more about it can be read [here](https://goessner.net/articles/JsonPath/), it follows `Goessner` based implementation.
-Some other benefits being keeping the code simpler, it also allows complex arithmetic operations (like `OR` and `AND` , `gt`, `lt`, etc. such as comparing if element exists in list or not by comparing to `-1` and also supports searching list based key-value pairs) - which makes it a great fit for parsing large amounts of JSON efficiently, and getting what we need.
+Some other benefits being keeping the code simpler, it also allows complex arithmetic operations (like `OR` and `AND` , `gt`, `lt`, etc. such as comparing if element exists in list or not by comparing to `-1` (which is O(1) lookup) and also supports searching list based key-value pairs) - which makes it a great fit for parsing large amounts of JSON efficiently, and getting what we need.
    1. Other possible considerations were converting whole data model to `Trie` and then searching through it, which would still not be as efficient, due to the fact that user input can be one of many fields, making Trie have too many options and hence not the most optimal.
 This becomes even more complex when searching for values which are list-format (`key=[. . . ]`, i.e. value is a list)
    2. `JSONPath` parser in go is used from [ojq](https://github.com/ohler55/ojg) installable as `go` module.
       1. Similar to `XPath` it relies on a tree representation of document, making it much quicker to locate certain items and jump straight to them (than say storing them as a list and performing sorting / searching operations like binary search would.)
 2. This query language is designed for keeping memory overhead small, and searches efficient, without linear increase in time (as JSON is converted to native objects which provide quicker lookup) as more data is added.
 3. Also to avoid memory saturation, JSON is loaded once for subsequent parsing again and again, rather than load JSON everytime you need it (for getting related entities, for retrieving data again etc.)
-4. Specific queries were formulated, which can be seen in `cmd/search/process.go` to find entries in JSON that match what we are looking for (item in list which is O(1) lookup, or key equals value where value can be of various types like bool/string/integer etc.)
+4. Specific queries were formulated, which can be seen in `cmd/search/process.go` to find entries in JSON that match what we are looking for (item in list, or key equals value where value can be of various types like bool/string/integer etc.)

 #### Adding related entities
 1. When searching for users